redpanda-data-blog/2022-delta-lake-ecommerce-compliance/README.md

-# Code to integration a redpanda topic with delta lake
+# Code to integrate a redpanda topic with delta lake

 ### Topic schema